firebolt-db/godocs/docs/Guides/working-with-indexes/using-primary-indexes.md

 ### Include columns used in selective predicates

-All columns that are used in query `WHERE` clauses are can help to prune data.
+All columns that are used in a query's `WHERE` clause can help to prune data.
 Depending on the predicates the columns are used in, Firebolt can prune more or less data.

 For a predicate like `WHERE event_ts < now()`, almost all rows might satisfy the filter condition.